Healthy Flaming Katy (Kalanchoe blossfeldiana) in bright indirect, also known as Flaming Katy

 Process

 Cuttings develop roots in 2-3 weeks in well-draining soil.
-New growth appears in 4-6 weeks.
+In practice, new growth appears in 4-6 weeks.

 Pitfalls

-Not allowing cuttings to callus leads to rot.
-Overwatering during rooting.
+In practice, not allowing cuttings to callus leads to rot.
+A practical check: overwatering during rooting.

 💡